Reading Time: est. 14 minutes

 Research by psychologist Amy Wrzesniewski found that people orient to their work in one of three ways: as a Job (financial necessity), a Career (advancement and status), or a Calling (meaningful, fulfilling, socially useful).
 The difference between these orientations?
 Values alignment.

 People who see their work as a Calling find it fulfilling in itself and feel they contribute to something beyond their own advancement.
-That’s not mysticism— it’s a description of what happens when there’s genuine alignment between what you care about and what you spend your time doing.
+That’s a description of what happens when there’s real alignment between what you care about and what you spend your time doing.

-As Harvard Business Review noted, values are the foundation — not passion, not purpose.
+As Harvard Business Review noted, values are the foundation, underneath passion and purpose both.
 Passion is the emotional fuel.
 Purpose is the integrating mission.
 But values clarification is where you start.

 As Arthur Brooks notes, cited by the NCDA: “Decades of studies have shown that the people most satisfied with their work are those who find a fundamental match between their employer’s values and their own.”